 It is also important to note that individuals convicted of felonies, violent misdemeanors, or drug crimes are prohibited from carrying concealed firearms.
 As stated in Nebraska Revised Statutes §28-1202, violating concealed carry law is a Class I misdemeanor that can result in a jail sentence.
 Speak with an experienced attorney to learn more about the gun laws in your area.

 The Use of a Firearm to Commit a Crime

 While Nebraska allows most citizens to legally own a firearm with few restrictions, it is always important to use guns in a safe and legal manner.
 One major way that a person may violate this requirement is by being in possession of a firearm during the commission of another crime.

 For example, threatening bodily harm on another person is defined as simple assault, which is a misdemeanor.
 However, threatening another with harm by using a gun turns this misdemeanor charge into a felony.

-An Omaha Gun Attorney Could Fight for Constitutional Rights
+An Omaha Gun Attorney Could Fight for Your Constitutional Rights

 The right of all citizens to bear arms is enshrined in the United States Constitution, and Nebraska state laws mirror this concept.
 However, diligent compliance with local gun laws are important in avoiding possible legal trouble.
 Therefore, it is important to have a full understanding of the local gun laws in your state

 Simply possessing an illegal firearm or any handgun not registered with the state is a criminal offense that can result in a jail term and a fine.
-More serious are allegations that a person used a firearm to commit another offense, as a conviction here could result in a mandatory minimum prison sentence.
+Allegations that a person used a firearm to commit another offense are more severe, as a conviction could result in a mandatory minimum prison sentence.